Flab-E/ctf-stuff/README.md

 Also the following are just for the sake of documentation and sort of like a guide to the basics that I have learnt and still am.

-Also i dont think its easy to learn basics by just going through these writeup once, but i hope it helps with ctfs
+Also i dont think its easy to learn basics by just going through these writeup once, but i hope it helps with ctfs.

 ## Overview:
-Whenever a challenge in Forensics/Stego challenge involves a png the very first things to look at are:
+Whenever a challenge in Forensics/Stego category involves a png the very first things to look at are:
 1. is it even a png file?
 2. there must be some kinda plain text hidden amidst the binary data maybe?
 3. wonder if the meta data has any info for me...